 Growing Plumeria from cuttings

-Plumeria is a tropical plant from family Apocynum, originating from the Caribbean / Central America.
+Plumeria is a tropical plant, a genus of flowering plants in the Apocynaceae family, originating from the Caribbean / Central America.

 Plumeria loves heat and humidity and will grow well in hot and even very hot places.